PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   lineage; post-prune `LayoutState` synchronization registers any clone.
   Missing required families retain historical pruning without index construction.
+- Quantized MaxPool cleanup accepts only an exact linear `DEQUANTIZE -> MAX_POOL_2D -> QUANTIZE` chain.
+Input and output grids must use the same INT8 or UINT8 dtype and exactly equal positive finite scale and in-range zero point; approximate equality is not sufficient because a quantized MaxPool builtin preserves integer samples and therefore requires identical grids.
+All four tensors must exist, float bridge dtypes must agree, and rank-four shapes and signatures must match across each Q/DQ boundary.
+Both bridge tensors are private, uniquely produced, exclusively consumed, and topologically ordered.
+The output cannot also be a graph input.
+All topology, metadata, and cloned-quantization planning completes before indexed Pool edge mutation and differential wrapper removal.
+This intentionally fixes former rewrites that accepted near-equal grids, absent float metadata, or a float bridge exposed as a public input.
+Missing required operator families retain historical pruning without allocating an index, and both production call sites pass the Session `LayoutState`.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no